viniciusferreira7/algorithm-challenge-cli/README.md

 Which you want to test?

 ?
-Select a algorithm manager (Use arrow keys)
+Select a algorithm (Use arrow keys)
 ❯ Find the Happy Numbers
   Permutable Palindrome Verification
 - Anagram Verification ⚠️ (disabled)